 Your DNA match doesn’t know how to build a family tree, technically speaking

-Ancestry DNA and Family Tree DNA make it super simple to spit in a tube or do a simple cheek swab, pop the kit in the mail, and wait for an e-mail.
+All of the top autosomal DNA testing companies, including Ancestry DNA and Family Tree DNA, make it super simple to spit in a tube or do a simple cheek swab, pop the kit in the mail, and wait for an e-mail.
 Most people can manage these steps very easily.

 For someone who is not very technically-oriented (or computer savvy, in other words), it’s not hard to click a link in an e-mail to get the pie chart with the estimate of family origins.
 It is a little trickier to decide which website to use to build a family tree, understand all of the technical aspects (what’s a Gedcom??), and navigate through all of the steps of building a family tree.

 Combine this with someone who isn’t super interested in genealogy, and you have a recipe for someone who will never have a family tree on their account.